 Ways to Help Your Visitors Get in Contact

 One of the key parts of an effective website is providing your visitors with a way to make contact.
-There are many options and opinions on how to do this but here are a few pointers that should you should consider.
+There are many options and opinions on how to do this but here are a few pointers that you should should consider.

 E-mail Address